kmsmith137/ch_frb_l1/MANUAL.md

      (see [configuration file overview](#user-content-configuration-file-overview) above for the L1 server command-line syntax).
 The beam_id is an integer.

-     When each L1b subprocess is spawned, its standard input will be connected to a unix pipe which will be used to send coarse-grained triggers from L1a to L1b.
-The bonsai configuration information (e.g. dimensions of coarse-grained trigger) arrays will also be sent over the pipe, so there is no need for the bonsai_config_filename to appear on the L1b command line.
+     When each L1b subprocess is spawned, its standard input (file descriptor 0) will be connected to a unix pipe which will be used to send coarse-grained triggers from L1a to L1b.
+The bonsai configuration information (e.g. dimensions of coarse-grained trigger arrays) will also be sent over the pipe, so there is no need for the bonsai_config_filename to appear on the L1b command line.

      Currently, the L1b process should be written in python, and the `bonsai.PipedDedisperser`